 The blue hire boat came past as we were having breakfast nice and slowly and holding a straight course.
 We took our time in getting going pushing off at around 10am.
 The mist that we’d woken to was very quickly burnt off so t-shirts and sun cream were needed from the off.
-We’ll come back to this mooring at some point as just by the bottom lock is a footpath which leads to Hanbury Hall
+We’ll come back to this mooring at some point as just by the bottom lock is a footpath which leads to Hanbury Hall, another place well worth a visit if you are here (Link).

 After just a mile we continued straight on at Hanbury Junction.
 Here you can turn off to the Droitwich Junction Canal dropping down locks and limboing under the motorway to Droitwich.
 Our planned route next month will mean that we possibly won’t do this stretch as we’ll approach Droitwich from the Severn (levels permitting!) and then return to head back south again.
 The primroses at the junction were spectacular, almost a carpet of yellow.